The following article is written by IDTA Member Lorna Zelunzuk for Your Trading Edge magazine.

 One of the things I did was convert my Trading Plan into a short 4-minute movie.
 It has motivating music, affirmations and images which relates to my trading plan that I listen to every day.
 This centres/ grounds me before I start trading.

 When I look back to where I was 3 years ago, I realise how far I have come and how much I have learned.
-I am so grateful to Lachlan for his honesty and wisdom, to my IDTA mentors, to my fantastic trading community of like-minded people and to my trading buddy who all give me such fantastic support.
+I am so grateful to IDTA and their honesty and wisdom, to my IDTA mentors, to my fantastic trading community of like-minded people and to my trading buddy who all give me such fantastic support.
 Without them, trading would be a very lonely place.

 I look to the future with excitement knowing I am on the path to becoming a professional futures trader.

 – Lorna Zelunzuk